 - Ideal for marketers who use internal bidding or LTV models

 Keep in mind, with this strategy, doesn’t control the cost per action you see in reporting.
 It will also require more frequent bid changes.

 - You want to maximize results (delivery and conversion volume) for your set budget

 - Your goal is to get the lowest possible cost per optimization event

 Blue Water Marketing: Our Facebook Ads Bidding and Pricing Strategy

 We’ve talked about the pros and cons of different Facebook Ads bidding and pricing strategies.
 But as Facebook Ads experts, can you guess which one we prefer?
 For almost every client, we like using cost cap bidding over the other options once we’ve determined a winning audience and winning creative asset for that client.

 And keep in mind, with the rising costs of Facebook Ads and the need for a bigger investment to stand out from the competition, spending “test” money to ensure the success of your ads is more important than ever.
 So, that old adage, “You’ve got to spend money to make money” really rings true here…

 Regardless of the strategy you choose, Facebook Ads bidding and pricing is a lot of work.
 And even this comprehensive article only scratches the surface!
 But you don’t need to figure it out on your own.
 The media buyers at Blue Water Marketing would love the opportunity to provide you with a free campaign audit.

-Our team has managed hundreds of thousands of dollars in Facebook Ads this year and understand how frustrating it can be to determine why things aren’t going right.
-We have a process that we have developed over the years that has a step-by-step approach to creating, optimizing and scaling.
+Our team has managed hundreds of thousands of dollars in Facebook Ads this year and understands how frustrating it can be to determine why things aren’t going right.
+We have a process that we have developed over the years that has a step-by-step approach to creating, optimizing, and scaling.
 We’ll take that same process and evaluate your Facebook Ads campaign in order to set you up for more success in the future.